Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 <!-- > -->

-Write two GraphQL mutation *queries*:
+Add two GraphQL *mutations* to the schema:

 - Define a mutation that draws a card.
   - This is a mutation since it will remove a card from the deck and add it to your hand